New Car Buyers Guide 2025: How to Get a Good Deal

 Know what's included in the car quote.

 When you receive a quote for your new car, ensure you ask for a detailed breakdown of costs.
 This includes the base price of the vehicle, any additional dealership fees, VAT, and registration costs.
 Also, ask about any manufacturer incentives or dealer-specific cashback offers that can lower the price.
-And remember, it’s always a good idea to request a full tank of fuel as part of the deal - consider it a little extra good luck!
-Having a comprehensive understanding of the quote will help you evaluate offers more effectively.
+And remember, it’s a good idea to request a full tank of fuel as part of the deal - consider it a little extra good luck!
+Having a full understanding of the quote will help you judge offers more effectively.

-Buy your car with confidence and a clear understanding of what you want, knowledge of the market value, awareness of all costs, and effective negotiation skills.
-You can then secure a fantastic deal on your next vehicle.
-If you’re also looking for a car loan, Avant Money is here to support you with Ireland’s best fixed rate on loans over €20,000*.
-Explore our easy-to-use car loan calculator here to find the perfect loan that suits your needs.
+Buy your car with confidence and a clear understanding of what you want, knowledge of the market value, and awareness of all costs.
+You can then secure a fantastic deal on your next vehicle with the help of our car buyers guide.
+If you’re also looking for a Car Loan, Avant Money is here to support you with Ireland’s best fixed rate on loans over €30,000*.
+Explore our easy-to-use loan calculator here to find the perfect loan that suits your needs.
 Good luck on your car-buying journey, and may you drive away with confidence and peace of mind!

-On a €20,000 loan over 5 years, at a fixed rate of 6.6% (6.8% APR) you will pay €392.26 a month.
-The total cost of credit would be €3,535.63 and the total amount repayable would be €23,535.63.
+Representative example: On a €30,000 loan over 5 years, at a fixed rate of 6.5% (6.7% APR) you will pay €586.98 a month.
+The total cost of credit would be €5,219.07 and the total amount repayable would be €35,219.07.

 Warning: If you do not meet the repayments on your loan, your account will go into arrears.
-This may affect your credit rating, which may limit your ability to access credit, a hire-purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.
+This may affect your credit report, which may limit your ability to access credit, a hire-purchase agreement, a consumer-hire agreement or a BNPL agreement in the future.